pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

 ## Cleaning up

-To cleanup the resources we created, we need to change into each project directory and run the command
+To cleanup the resources we created, we need to go into each project directory and run the command

     ```bash
     $ pulumi destroy --yes && pulumi stack rm